 A rental Jeep Wrangler in Grace Bay, Providenciales.

-Most of the non-speciality rental vehicles on Providenciales have automatic transmissions and air conditioning.
+Nearly all rental vehicles on Providenciales have automatic transmissions, and other than open-air vehicles, also air conditioning.
 Listed rates usually do not include insurance and government tax.
-The government rental car tax is 10% (2015).
+The government rental car tax is 12% (2020).
 For cars, the minimum rental age is usually 25, although a few of the rental firms have a lower limit.
 Lower weekly rates are often available.

-Four wheel drive and high clearance vehicles are not required for anything other than a few stretches of road leading out to the beaches and the
+Four wheel drive and high clearance vehicles are not required for anywhere other than a few stretches of road leading out to the beaches and the

 The Bight, and

 Turtle Cove are paved.
 The majority of roads on Grand Turk are paved, as are the main roads on North Caicos and Middle Caicos.
-However, for those visiting South Caicos, North Caicos, and Middle Caicos, we do recommend that you hire an off-road vehicle as several of our recommended sights and attractions are located on unsurfaced roads.
+However, for those visiting South Caicos, North Caicos, and Middle Caicos, we do recommend that you rent an off-road vehicle as several great sights and attractions are located on unpaved roads.

-Scooters will be the cheapest rentals and start at $30-$40 per day (2015).
-Capable of carrying two people, we do not recommend driving scooters on roads with a speed limit higher than 20 MPH, which limits you to
+Scooters will be the cheapest rentals and start at $40-$70 per day (2020).
+Scooters are capable of carrying two people.
+We do not recommend driving scooters on roads with a speed limit higher than 20 MPH, which limits you to

 Turtle Cove, and